-The following reverse stress tests were carried out:
+In the 2017 ORSA, the following 1-in-200 stress tests were carried out:

-- Scenario 1: Combination of third party failure (reinsurance and broker), reduction in asset values and unexpected significant increase in liabilities.
+- 1. Combination of third party failure (reinsurance and broker), reduction in asset values and unexpected significant increase in liabilities.
 In this scenario we would expect to see a downturn in the economic environment and increases in insurance premiums following the increase in claims experience.
-Assuming this is a market-wide phenomenon, it is expected the premium increases will not affect AICL's competitive position but for there to be increased levels of new business as retention rates fall in the market.
-Saga Services is typically competitive in these conditions and can be expected to increase volumes. - Scenario 2: A major reduction in asset values with unexpected increase in liabilities.
-This scenario reflects the situation following the 2008 financial crisis, with pressure on asset values and an increase in liability claims. - Scenario 3: Failure of Saga Services combined with reduction in asset values and unexpected increase in liabilities.
-Saga Services enters and subsequently exits administration as a going concern it is assumed that policy volumes and hence profits are at 50% of previously planned levels. - Scenario 4: AICL suffers from a fall in asset values and an increase in personal injury costs (totalling £24m).
+Assuming this is a market-wide phenomenon, we would expect the premium increases will not affect AICL's competitive position but for there to be increased levels of new business as retention rates fall in the market.
+Saga Services is typically competitive in these conditions and can be expected to increase volumes. - 2.
+A major reduction in asset values with unexpected increase in liabilities.
+This scenario reflects the situation following the 2008 financial crisis, with pressure on asset values and an increase in liability claims. - 3.
+Failure of Saga Services combined with reduction in asset values and unexpected increase in liabilities.
+Saga Services enters and subsequently exits administration as a going concern.
+Stress tests carried out by Saga Services show that the company is cash positive after 6 trading days but policy volumes and hence profits are at 50% of previously planned levels.
+AICL profits are also assumed to reduce in proportion and that no future reserve releases are available.

+- 4. The failure of Saga Services combined with reduction in asset values and unexpected increase in liabilities.
+Saga Services is insolvent and no further business is written.
+AICL profits are assumed to reduce in proportion and that no future reserve releases are available. - 5.
+AICL suffers from a fall in asset values and an increase in personal injury costs (totalling £30m).
 Saga Services suffers a combination of events (totalling £74m) specified in their annual FCA Threshold Condition 4 assessment (a breach of law or regulations that results in a fine; industry-wide mis-selling resulting in fines and repayments to customers; and negative PR for the Saga brand).

-In scenarios 1-3, AICL's coverage of the SCR falls to less than 100% immediately after the event, but coverage for the MCR remains above 100%.
+In scenarios 1-4, AICL's coverage of the SCR falls to less than 100% immediately after the event, but coverage for the MCR remains above 100%.

-In scenario 4, AICL's coverage of the SCR remains above 100% and therefore has sufficient capital.
+In scenario 5, AICL's coverage of the SCR remains above 100% and therefore has sufficient capital.